Oakapple/Get-clean-data/README.md

 * A description of each of the variables, including units
 * Information about the summary choices
-* Information about the experimental study design
+* Link to the experimental study design that generated the initial data sets

 ## run_analysis.R

-This script assumes that the raw data from the _Human Activity Recognition Using Smartphones_ is downloaded and unzipped in the working directory along with run_analysis.R.
+This script assumes that the raw data from the _Human Activity Recognition Using Smartphones_ is downloaded and unzipped in the working directory.
+The working directory is set in the script.
+This was done to make the script portable between OS.

 The HAR project data is described at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The raw data to download and unzip is at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The raw data to download and unzip was from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+(An archive of the data is also available from the HAR project page.

 ### Steps to use run_analysis.R